microsoft/ignite-learning-paths-training-apps/apps50/demo-scripts/deployment.md

 > ```
 >
 > You  will need to register the namespace with the command: `az provider register -n Microsoft.ContainerService`.
 This could take a few minutes.
 You can check the status using the command `az provider show -n Microsoft.ContainerService` and check if **registrationState** is "Registered".
 >
+> And Same for namespace:
+> - Microsoft.DBforPostgreSQL
+> - Microsoft.ContainerRegistry
+>
 > You can refer to the documentation to [Resolve errors for resource provider registration](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-manager-register-provider-errors?WT.mc_id=msignitethetour2019-github-apps50
 )